Watch the full-length film "Can" streaming!

 To get emails about our upcoming screenings, please sign up for our email list:

 05.17.15 – Toronto, ON –"'Can': A Vietnamese-American's First-Person Account of Bipolar Disorder and the Path Toward Recovery: Applying the DSM-5 Outline for Cultural Formulation" media workshop on Sun., May 17, 2015 @8AM at American Psychiatric Association Annual Meeting with cultural psychiatry scholar Dr. Francis G. Lu.
+Dr. Lu developed a cultural competency training presentation for psychiatrists using the characters in the film as case studies.
+For the download of the PowerPoint presentation, please click here.

 05.08.15 Boston, MA Can screening at UMass Boston Institute for Asian American Studies commemoration of the fortieth anniversary of the resettlement of Southeast Asian refugees in the United States "40 Years Beyond War: Southeast Asian American Community Development" on Fri., May 8, 2015 @1PM.